Onderwijs Onderzoek Actueel Over de VU EN

 Er is iets fout gegaan bij het uitvoeren van het verzoek.

-Full Professor, Faculty of Humanities, Art and Culture, History, Antiquity
+Visiting Fellow, Faculty of Social Sciences and Humanities, Art and Culture, History, Antiquity

 Personal information